hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 slice type, like `type MyList []string`), with the elements either being `attr.Value` implementations or being converted according to these rules.
 Go slice types are considered capable of handling null values; the slice will be set to nil.
-Unknown list values will still cause an error to be returned.
+The `Get` method will still return an error for unknown list values.

 ### Map